Relations with Georgia

 Support for NATO-led operations

 - Georgia was one of the largest non-NATO troop contributors to the International Security Assistance Force in Afghanistan, which completed its mission in 2014.
-It is currently one of the top overall contributors to the follow-on Resolute Support mission to train, advise and assist the Afghan forces.
-Georgia continues to offer transit for supplies destined for forces deployed in Afghanistan and has also pledged financial support for the further development of the Afghan National Security Forces.
+It also was one of the top overall contributors to the follow-on Resolute Support Mission (2015-2021) to train, advise and assist the Afghan forces.

-- Georgia participated in Operation Active Endeavour, a counter-terrorist maritime surveillance operation in the Mediterranean, primarily through intelligence exchange.
+- Georgia participated in Operation Active Endeavour, a counter-terrorist maritime surveillance operation in the Mediterranean Sea, primarily through intelligence exchange.
 Since 2016, the country supports maritime situational awareness in the context of maritime Operation Sea Guardian.